-Net-Zero Energy (NZE) buildings generate as much energy as they consume, annually.
+Net-zero energy (NZE) buildings generate as much clean energy as they consume, annually.
 These buildings minimize their greenhouse gas contributions, are cheaper to operate, provide healthier and more pleasant places to live, work and play, and will be increasingly important components of the District’s climate action plan.
-Clean Energy DC, the District’s detailed plan to reduce greenhouse gas emissions, calls for all new construction to achieve net-zero energy beginning in 2026.
-In light of this important goal, DOEE is committed to supporting projects pursuing NZE ahead of the statutory requirement.
+DC is taking an efficiency first approach to defining NZE buildings, ensuring that they first focus on driving their energy consumption as low as possible.
+Renewable energy can be generated either on- or off-site, acknowledging that not all buildings can supply their own energy.

-Appendix Z of the 2017 DC Energy Conservation Code defines a net-zero energy building as “a highly energy-efficient building that produces on-site, or procures through the construction of new renewable energy generation, enough energy to meet or exceed the annual energy consumption of its operations.”
+Appendix Z is the District’s current, voluntary NZE building code.
+It is an alternative pathway for buildings to comply with the 2017 DC Energy Conservation Code.
+Appendix Z defines an NZE building as “a highly energy-efficient building that produces on-site, or procures through the construction of new renewable energy generation, enough energy to meet or exceed the annual energy consumption of its operations.”

 - DC Net-Zero Energy Project Guide

 Guidance for projects pursuing NZE design and construction.

 - DC Multifamily Guide

 Guidance tailored to multifamily residential and mixed use projects pursuing NZE design and construction.

 Guidance and resources for planning and hosting an integrated design charrette for a project pursuing NZE design and construction.

 This regional group of NZE experts from across the DC, MD and VA area compiles resources and organizes events to support the pursuit of NZE buildings across the region.

 The Hub is a non-profit organization dedicated to supporting high-performance buildings and their owners, designers and builders.